MilanStaffehl/numdantic/README.md

 See the `numpy` documentation for [scalar types](https://numpy.org/doc/stable/reference/arrays.scalars.html#built-in-scalar-types) for an overview over what scalar types `numpy` offers.

 > [!IMPORTANT]
-> Note that as generics, these scalar types must be supplied with a type parameter.
+> As generics, these scalar types must be supplied with a type parameter.
 This type parameter specifies the size of the type (for example 32 bit vs 64 bit).
 Type checkers actually convert all scalar types to one of these generics.
 For example, `numpy.int64` is converted into `numpy.signedinteger[numpy._typing._64Bit]` during type checking.
 In order to actually receive a type that is agnostic to the size of the dtype, it is required to use `Any` as type parameter - hence the use of `Any` in the example above.

 > [!NOTE]
-> Depending on your version of `numpy`, using these generic scalar types to create arrays is deprecated.
-You will get a corresponding runtime warning if you use them to *instantiate* an array or when you use them in a `pydantic` model field.
-You can either suppress this warning, or choose another appropriate scalar dtype.
+> Depending on your version of `numpy`, using these generic scalar types to *create* arrays may be deprecated.
+You will get a corresponding runtime warning if you use them to instantiate an array.
+As a result, you might also get such a warning when you use a scalar generic inside a `pydantic` validator and the validator attempts to create an array using the generic as dtype.
+In such a case, you can either suppress this warning, or choose another appropriate scalar dtype.
 The latter is recommended.
-In type annotations, they should all be fine and should cause no problems.
+In *type annotations*, the generic scalars are all fine and should cause no problems.

 ### Behavior in lax vs. strict mode

 `pydantic` can run its validation in two modes: strict and lax mode.
-Depending on the mode chosen, inputs may be cast to the expected type (lax mode) or always raise an exception (strict mode). `numdantic` mirrors this behavior:
+Depending on the mode chosen, inputs of a wrong type may be cast to the expected type, if possible (lax mode), or always raise an exception (strict mode). `numdantic` mirrors this behavior:

 - In **strict** mode, dtype must match exactly.
 If the input has a different dtype than the field expects it to, a `ValidationError` is raised.
-If you have specified only a broad dtype, the input must have a dtype that is a valid subtype of this broader type.
+If you have specified only a generic dtype, the input must have a dtype that is a valid subtype of this generic type.
 - In **lax** mode, any mismatched dtype that can be safely cast to the target dtype is accepted and cast.
-Only if casting cannot be safely done a `ValidationError` will be raised.
-If you have specified a broader dtype, casting will be performed only if the input has a dtype that is not a subtype of that broader dtype.
-Casting is performed directly to the broader dtype, meaning the resulting dtype is system-dependent!
+Only if casting cannot be safely done, a `ValidationError` will be raised.
+If you have specified a generic dtype, casting will be performed only if the input has a dtype that is not a subtype of that generic dtype.
+Casting is performed directly to the generic dtype, meaning the resulting dtype is system-dependent!

 Shapes are never cast.
 This is to avoid hard to track bugs caused by arrays being reshaped into shapes that do not cause runtime issues, but produce wrong results.
 If an array input has the wrong shape, it will always raise a `ValidationError`.

-You can specify in which mode to run the same way as for any other fields with `pydantic`.
+You can specify in which mode to run validation the usual way, i.e. by setting the mode to `strict` in a model, field, or globally using the `pydantic` API.

 ### Arrays from sequences